joshnuss/svelte-persisted-store/README.md

 // Third parameter is options. export const preferences = writable('preferences', 'foo', {
   serializer: devalue // defaults to JSON
-  storage: {
-    type: 'session' // set to 'session' for sessionStorage, defaults to 'local' }
+  storage: 'session' // set to 'session' for sessionStorage, defaults to 'local' })
-})
 ```